Prenatal Massage Benefits

 Who should avoid prenatal massage?

-Again, I’m not a doctor so check with yours if you have concerns.
+Again, we are not doctors, so check with yours if you have concerns.
 However, some contraindications to prenatal massage include:

 - Placenta previa/placenta disruption

-- Nausea/vomiting (I wouldn’t want to get a massage if I was feeling pukey, baby or not!)
+- Nausea/vomiting (I wouldn’t want to get a massage if I felt pukey, baby or not!)

 - A high risk of miscarriage

 There has been a lot of debate over massage in the first trimester.
-Some massage therapists will not come near a pregnant woman in the first 12 weeks no matter how much money you throw at them.
-Others, like myself, take it on a case by case basis.
-Provided that you are cleared for prenatal massage and you are feeling pretty good, massage during any time in your pregnancy can be beneficial.
-There has been a long debate about certain reflex points to avoid during a prenatal massage for fear of inducing labor or causing a miscarriage, but a study done may have shown that acupuncture/acupressure during a massage did little to nothing to stimulate labor.
+Some massage therapists will not come near a pregnant woman in the first 12 weeks, no matter how much money you toss their way.
+Others take it on a case-by-case basis.
+Provided that you have been cleared for prenatal massage and feel pretty good, massage during any time in your pregnancy can be beneficial.
+There has been a long debate about specific reflex points to avoid during a prenatal massage for fear of inducing labor or causing a miscarriage.
+Still, a study may have shown that acupuncture/acupressure during a massage did little to nothing to stimulate labor.

-Again, choosing when to receive a prenatal massage is absolutely your choice, but make it an informed choice.
-Not only is massage during pregnancy good while you’re pregnant, but postnatal massage is equally as important.
-Your hormones after delivering that little bundle of joy that is going to keep you from restful sleep for the next several years are experiencing a surge that feels like you’ve been hit by a category 2 hurricane (or so I’m told).
+Again, choosing when to receive a prenatal massage is your choice, but make it an informed choice.
+Not only is a massage during pregnancy good while you’re pregnant, but postnatal massage is equally as important.
+After delivering that little bundle of joy, your hormones will keep you from restful sleep for the next several years are experiencing a surge that feels like you’ve been hit by a category 2 hurricane (or so I’m told).
 Postpartum massage may help with: